ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     }
 ```

-When you are taking your data in, it is important to decide what to send in.
+When you are taking your data in it is important to decide what you want to send in.

 You do not want to remove too much information, but also you don't want that your events become too bloated.
-Meaning, that they contain too much information and you need to spend a lot of time extracting data when analysing your data.
+Meaning, that they contain too much information and you need to spend a lot of time extracting information when analysing your data.
 Keep them as close to the actual event as possible, only adding in data if this is required.

-In our current example the sensor data does not need to be part of the traffic events, as it is pretty static.
+In our current example the sensor location does not need to be part of the traffic events as it is pretty static.
-If in your situation, you have another data entry which changes every few events, it might be worthwhile to already add it to your event when taking it in.
+If in your situation, you have another data entry where your sensor specifc data changes every few events, it might be worthwhile to add it to your event when taking it in.
-So that later you on you do not have to spend time merging data together.
+So that later on you do not have to spend time joining that data together.

-Sometimes your intake data is also too large, it is not wrong to ignore certain properties when taking in data in you stream.
+Sometimes your intake data is also too large, it is not wrong to ignore certain properties when taking in data in your stream.

-In our case we ignore a lot of the properties withing the xml, as they do not serve our excample.
+In our case we ignore a lot of the properties within the xml, as they do not serve our example.
-But getting the X_coord_EPSG_31370 property of a sensor out of a xml file which was available yesterday is going to be pretty hard, this blog is not about time travel.

 Having less properties to analyze can make your life easier, but if that raw data is no longer available you have lost that information for good.

+Be wise with what you remove as time travel is not something we can code in, ignored data is lost forever.

 ### Takeaways
 * Think in events
 * Keep the data structure as flat as possible
 * Do not optimize your data too soon

-## Native Java Stream Processing
+# Native Java Stream Processing

 ### Do not forget
 Do not forget that you can also process your events in native Java.
-You will not have a lot of fancy features available, but it might get the job done.
+You will not have a lot of fancy features available but it might get the job done.

-Especially when you take into consideration the extra cost involved in introduction a streaming framework.
+Especially when you take into consideration the extra cost involved in introducting a streaming framework.
 For both Kafka and Storm you not only need to setup a cluster of the framework itself, but also of Zookeeper.

 That setup does not come for free and will need to be maintained in the future.

 ### Easy to get started
-With Spring Cloud Stream it is easy to get going with processing your stream of data.
+With Spring Cloud Stream it is easy to start processing your stream of data in native java.

 First define a [SubscribableChannel](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/messaging/SubscribableChannel.html)
 ``` java